DavitDvalashvili/learning-tech-stacks/readme.md

 ## Hello, I am Davit Dvalashvili

-### This is the repository for practicing and learning various technologies.
+### This repository is for practicing and learning various technologies